 Once it starts bubbling, heat for one minute, then remove from the heat immediately.

 STEP 7.
 Make the caramel.
 Add the white sugar and water into a saucepan and heat on medium (Image 17).
-Stir all the time until the sugar has dissolved.
-Continue to heat and swirl the pan rather than stirring until the liquid sugar turns golden brown, then amber in colour (Image 18).
+Whisk all the time until the sugar has dissolved.
+Stop whisking but continue to heat and swirl the pan rather than stirring until the liquid sugar turns golden brown, then amber in colour (Image 18).

 You've just made caramel!